 For more than a century, the University of Texas Medical Branch (UTMB Health) has served the needs of Texas and Texans from its large Galveston campus, long anchored by the John Sealy Hospital.

 John Sealy Hospital

-The hub of UTMB’s inpatient care complex, John Sealy Hospital was completed in 1978 at a cost of $32.5 million and was funded in full by The Sealy & Smith Foundation.
-The 12-story hospital includes single patient rooms and specialized intensive care units.
+The former hub of UTMB’s inpatient care complex, John Sealy Hospital was completed in 1978 at a cost of $32.5 million and was funded in full by The Sealy & Smith Foundation.
+The 12-story hospital includes single patient rooms and specialized care units.
 It is the third facility to bear the name John Sealy Hospital, in memory of the benefactor whose bequest built the first John Sealy Hospital in 1890.
 Portraits of John Sealy and his son, John Sealy II, and daughter, Jennie Sealy Smith, are on display in the lobby.

 A second John Sealy Hospital, built in 1954, is known today as the John Sealy Annex and now houses administrative and support services.
 It is joined to the north side of the current hospital, and portions of its original facade are easily recognizable.

 General Information [select]

 Admission.
-ATMs, Blood Donation, Care Management, Ethics Consultation, Eyeglasses, Dentures, Hearing Aids, Floral Deliveries, Identification Band, Mail, Medical Records, Nurse Call Button, Parking, Pastoral Care, Patient Advocacy/Patient Services, Services for Patients with Communication Impairments, Patient Meals, Personal Belongings, Room Assignment, Smoking, Television, Telephones, Transportation, University Police, Visiting Hours, Overnight Visitation, Visitor Dining, Visitor Conduct
+ATMs, Care Management, Ethics Consultation, Eyeglasses, Dentures, Hearing Aids, Floral Deliveries, Identification Band, Mail, Medical Records, Nurse Call Button, Parking, Pastoral Care, Patient Advocacy/Patient Services, Services for Patients with Communication Impairments, Patient Meals, Personal Belongings, Room Assignment, Smoking, Television, Telephones, Transportation, University Police, Visiting Hours, Overnight Visitation, Visitor Dining, Visitor Conduct